mavenlink/brainstem/README.md

       # columns on the model, otherwise the user must explicitly request associations
       # to avoid unnecessary loads.
       associations do
-        association :features, Feature, "features associated with this Widget" association :location, Location, "the location of this Widget" end
+        association :features, Feature, info: "features associated with this Widget" association :location, Location, info: "the location of this Widget" end
     end
   end